 Environmental causes aren’t the only cause of property destruction.
 Damage to your property can also be caused by others.
 Squatters in a foreclosed property, stolen construction equipment, someone breaking in and stealing copper wiring, tenants destroying their home on the way out, dealing with squatters in a foreclosed property, or inadvertent damages from on-site work are all dangers that investors confront.

 Deterioration of the property is also a worry.
 To avoid potential threats from persons visiting or occupying the property, real estate must be maintained and upgraded throughout time.
 Property insurance will also cover any damage caused by tenants or other third parties to your property.
 If the property is vacant or inhabited, however, talk with your insurance provider and make sure the policy provides enough coverage.
 Property insurance will only get you so far in terms of risk transfer.
 Investors must also manage risk by keeping the property in good repair.

-How to deal with risk?
+How to deal with property management risk?

 Avoiding a well-defined risk is one of the most effective strategies to remove it.
 Don’t buy residences with pools or hot tubs, for example, if you want to avoid unintentional drowning litigation.